Configuring Open WebUI for AI Interaction

 Enable or disable image generation and change image generation settings.

-Change pipelines settings.
+Change pipeline settings.

 Import or export configuration files, download database, and export all chats from all users.